-Residing at State of state of the state of I have probable cause to believe that the person is, as a regult of a mental health disorder, a danger to others, or to himself/here or gravely disabled because: (state specific facts) for here is the fact of t Based upon the above information, there is probable cause to believe that said person is, as a result of mental health disorder: A danger to himself/herself.
+Residing at State of union strates into attention under the following circumstances: was asked by strate of the I have probable cause to believe that the person is, as a result of a mental health disorder, a danger to others, or to himself/here or gravely disabled because: (state specific facts) factor in deal of which the danger to others, or to himself/here or gravely disabled because: (state specific facts) factor in deal of the danger to others, or to himself/here or gravely disabled because: (state specific facts) factor in deal of the danger to others, or to himself/here or gravely disabled because: (state specific facts) factor in deal of the danger to others, or to himself/here or gravely disabled because: (state specific facts) factor in deal of the danger to others, or to himself/here or gravely disabled because: (state specific facts) factor in deal of the danger of the dang Based upon the above information, there is probable cause to believe that said person is, as a result of mental health disorder: A danger to himself/herself.
 A danger to others.
 Gravely disabled adult.
 Gravely disabled minor.